cjvanlissa/tidySEM/cran-comments.md

 # Version 0.1.2

 This resubmission addresses the comment by CRAN-maintainer Swetlana Herbrandt:
-* We see code lines such as write.csv(table_descriptives, "scale table.csv", row.names = FALSE)
+* Please ensure that your functions do not modify (save or delete) the user's home filespace in your examples/vignettes/tests.
   + Response:
-    We have removed the calls to write.csv().
-It is now up to users to save the results of analyses (makes more sense, anyway).
+    We have removed the last two remaining calls to write.csv().

 ## Test environments